yqi0107/assignment2/README.md

-homework for R programing assignment 2
+homework for R programming assignment 2